 Ultimate Madoka is a benevolent example in the same vein asGod.
 She is less a being and more an abstract concept, referred to as The Law of Cycles, powered by "multiple universes" all centered around her in a singularity, and when she was born she deleted a law of physics and rewrote the multiverse, past present and future, to insert herself as a fundamental force of all universes, absorbing the full karma of existence's suffering to prevent Magical Girls who suffer despair from ever witching out and instead sending them to Heaven.

 The end of Rebellion has Akuma Homura.
-She manages to break Ultimate Madoka, takes her mortal self, then conquers existence and rewrites it to her designs as a paradise with an amnesiac Madoka as her pet.
+She manages to break Ultimate Madoka, takes her mortal self, then conquers existence and rewrites it to her designs as a paradise for herself and the mortal self of Madoka.